-An engineer must also consider the ratio of hardness when creating a design concept.
+An engineer must also consider the ratio of hardness when creating a product design concept.
 For example, in a bearing and shaft fit, the bearing has to be softer because they are easier to replace.
 With constant movement, one part has to wear and the choice is up to the engineer.

 Types of Hardness